Beef Tallow Makes This Wagyu Burger Special

-I have been on a quest to make the perfect burger at home for many years.
-It has taken more than a few years to finally make the ultimate Wagyu smash burger.
+I have been on a quest to make the perfect burger at home for many years and it has taken a long time to finally make the ultimate Wagyu smash burger.
 To be fair, I am a bit of a purist.
 That means I like a good, old fashioned, basic burger.
-Add some onion, real American cheese, lettuce, tomato and some dressing and I'm good.
+Add some sautéed onions, real American cheese, lettuce, tomato and some dressing and I'm good.
+Oh, and I like a medium-rare burger, not medium, not well done.

 I have tried many different cooking methods including grills (both gas and charcoal), a flat top, and even deep frying.
-I have also tried every kind of ground meat I could find from no-name 80/20 to Wagyu, from brisket to buffalo, I have tried them all.
+In addition, I have also made burgers from just about every type of beef available.
+I have tried all kinds of ground meat from no-name regular ground beef to ground Wagyu beef, from brisket to buffalo, I have tried them all.
 The honest truth is that I was always disappointed, with both the taste and the texture.

 Grind Your Own Meat for the Best Wagyu Smash Burger